Boulevards & Byways

 San Jose Church

-Continue up Calle Cristo and on the right is the oldest church in San Juan, the San Jose Church.
+Continue walking up Calle Cristo and on the right is the oldest church in San Juan, the San Jose Church.

 Institute of Puerto Rican Culture